openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Fixed: Can't import the Charity Page from Template library
 Fixed: One Page Scroll conflict with Responsive feature of Elementor
 Fixed: Widgets and modules active toggle button not working
-Fixed: Lottie widget not working with twentytwentytwo
+Fixed: Lottie widget not working with twenty twenty-two
 Fixed: Neve theme compatibility fix for header and footer
 Fixed: The Black Overlay of Mobile Menu is getting pulled off
 Fixed: Sticky Functionality of Electro not working when ElementsKit is activated